 - Up to 25 Java VMs can be monitored concurrently.
 The Java VMs that can be monitored concurrently are those which are uniquely identified by the Cluster WebUI (with Identifier in the Monitor (special) tab). - Connections between Java VMs and JVM monitor resources do not support SSL. - It may not be possible to detect thread deadlocks.
 This is a known problem in Java VM.
 For details, refer to "Bug ID: 6380127" in the Oracle Bug Database. - The JVM monitor resources can monitor only the Java VMs on the server on which the JVM monitor resources are running. - The JVM monitor resources can monitor only one JBoss server instance per server. - Application monitoring is disabled when an application to be monitored on the IA32 version is running on an x86 64 version OS. - If a large value such as 3,000 or more is specified as the maximum Java heap size by the Cluster WebUI (by using Maximum Java Heap Size on the JVM monitor tab in Cluster Properties), The JVM monitor resources will fail to start up.
-The maximum heap size differs depending on the environment, so be sure to specify a value based on the capacity of the mounted system memory. - Using SingleServerSafe is recommended if you want to use the target Java VM load calculation function of the coordination load balancer.
-It's supported only by Red Hat Enterprise Linux. - If "-XX:+UseG1GC" is added as a startup option of the target Java VM, the settings on the Memory tab on the Monitor(special) tab in Property of JVM monitor resources cannot be monitored before Java 7.
+The maximum heap size differs depending on the environment, so be sure to specify a value based on the capacity of the mounted system memory. - If "-XX:+UseG1GC" is added as a startup option of the target Java VM, the settings on the Memory tab on the Monitor(special) tab in Property of JVM monitor resources cannot be monitored before Java 7.